dphfox/Fusion/docs/api-reference/general/errors.md

 ## possiblyOutlives

 ```
-The use()-d Value object will be destroyed before the Computed that is use()-ing
+The Computed (bound to the PaddingLeft property) will be destroyed before the
+UIPadding instance; the latter is in a different scope that gets destroyed too
-it; review the order they're created in, and what scopes they belong to.
-See
+quickly.
+To fix this, review the order they're created in, and what scopes they
-discussion #292 on GitHub for advice.
+belong to.
+See discussion #292 on GitHub for advice.
 ```

 **Thrown by:**